onewithhammer/ESP8266-MyWidget-Demo/README.md

 Later I went back and added an HTTP GET with JSON response example without any JSON libraries.
  - The Web Services messages text using fields delimited with colons ":".
- - The config files are also text delimited with colons ":".
+ - The config files are also text using fields delimited with colons ":".

 ## References